-You must have an Exchange Online Enterprise E3 license to place a litigation hold.
+You must have the appropriate Exchange Online license to place a litigation hold.
 You configure the feature via the Litigation Hold tab in the user object's properties.

 Delegate mailbox Permissions

 You can delegate Office 365 mailbox permissions via the Mailbox delegation tab in the user object's properties.
 There are three types of permissions that you can delegate, send as, send on behalf of, and full access.
 The types of permission that can be delegated depends upon the receiving object type.